Xwilarg/Sketch/Packages/eu.zirk.sketch.grid/README.md

 ```cs
 private GridManager<BaseMapArea> grid = new(1000, 200, new DefaultMapAreaFactory());;
 ```
-**BaseMapArea** is information about your area (can be inherited) **DefaultMapAreaFactory** is a factory on how your map area are created (if you inherit BaseMapArea, you'll need to inherit that too)
+- **BaseMapArea** is information about your area (can be inherited)
+- **DefaultMapAreaFactory** is a factory on how your map area are created (if you inherit BaseMapArea, you'll need to inherit that too)

 ----
-// TODO: Write rest of documentation
+> [!NOTE]
+> This documentation is incomplete, using tips below on the meantime

 Quite help: Inhedit `ITileData` to create your own tiles